TomLee98/Registration/plugins/README.txt

     called when Register close as parent.

 (7) A plugin could implement [RefreshPanelStyle], [RefreshPanelLanguage]
+    [RefreshMessageLevel] and [RefreshTooltips].
-    and [RefreshTooltips].
-Register will invoke these functions as needed.
+    Register could invoke these functions as needed.
+    Note that these implement access permission need to be 'public'.

 (8) A plugin shouldn't modify any Register public properties which don't
     provide public implements, such as UI components.